Expectations for the first supermassive black-hole binary resolved by PTAs II: Milestones for binary characterization: Results

 \textit{Frequency Dependence} --- The measurement precision attained in A20 and B20 outperforms that of A5 and B5 in regards to four parameters: $\log_{10}\mathcal{M}$, $\log_{10}f_{\rm{GW}}$, $\cos\theta$, and $\phi$.
 Again, the chirp mass can be measured more precisely for higher-frequency, faster-evolving binaries due to pulsar term contributions.
 The pulsar terms also influence the precision achieved for the GW frequency: at all time slices, A20 and B20 have better constrained frequencies owing to the greater frequency evolution between Earth and pulsar terms.
 For A5 and B5, the two terms have similar frequencies, and the CW signal is approximately a sum of two sinusoids of different phases.
 Lower-frequency binaries therefore have somewhat weaker frequency constraints.

 The sky location parameters $\cos\theta$ and $\phi$ benefit slightly from higher-frequency signals, especially towards the final time slices.
 The fact that the pulsar terms supply information about the binary's sky location is not new; for instance, \citet{CC2010} found that pulsar terms not only disentangle the binary distance and chirp mass from the strain, as in \autoref{eq:h}, but also improve sky location measurements (see also \cite{Lee2011,BP2012,2023PhRvD.108l3535K}).
-Similarly, P24 \cite{Petrov24} showed that higher chirp masses induce larger separations between the Earth and pulsar terms and consequently achieve better sky constraints.
+P24 \cite{Petrov24} similarly showed that higher chirp masses induce larger separations between the Earth and pulsar terms and consequently achieve better sky constraints.
 More recently, \citet{2025arXiv250602819K} tested localization performance when one or two pulsars have precisely-measured distances, finding significant improvements when the source is located near or in between such pulsars.
+Pulsar terms also remove biases in sky location recovery, either when they are included in a full-signal analysis \cite{Zhu2016}, or when they are excluded from the analysis, i.e., Earth-term-only, but have frequencies significantly different from the Earth term frequency \cite{2025arXiv251204589G}.

 This relationship between pulsar terms and the binary's sky location is exhibited clearly in \autoref{eq:t_p}; the time at which the GW passes the pulsar, $t_p$, encodes both the direction of GW propagation $\hat{\Omega}$ and the line of sight to the pulsar $\hat{p}$, meaning that the pulsar term is a function of the binary's sky location.
 Again, in our case, any localization assistance gained from the pulsar terms comes from some measurement of frequency evolution, rather than from ``phasing up the array" as explored in, e.g., \cite{Lee2011,BP2012}.

 \textit{Sky Location Dependence} --- Although the order in which the CW parameters are constrained is fairly similar across all four simulation sets, locations A (top row of \autoref{fig:qcw_par_order}) and B (bottom row) differ in regards to the time slice (or (S/N)$_\Lambda$) at which the data become informative.
 In location B, the parameters pull away from the prior at earlier time slices; this separation is noticeable at the 10-year time slice, or (S/N)$_\Lambda$~$\sim$~7.1 and (S/N)$_\Lambda$~$\sim$~5.6 for B5 and B20, respectively.
 In location A, however, the parameters become constrained a few years later.
 For A20 these constraints kick in at 13-14 years, or (S/N)$_\Lambda$~$\gtrsim$~9.8, and for A5 at 14-17 years, or (S/N)$_\Lambda$~$\gtrsim$~10.5.
 We investigate this dependence on sky location further in the following section.